5 Ways Sound Healing Can Help YouAug 21, 2019

 In that altered state, you can receive new visions or messages.
 Essentially it enables you to connect with your soul and for your soul to become more present in your being.
 As your soul becomes more present in your being, you can become more whole.

-5. Spiritual: realize the true essence of who you really are.
+5. Spiritual: realise the true essence of who you really are

 This is the more spiritual dimension of Sound Healing.
 It doesn't have to be religious.
 One of the ways of doing this is to pay really close attention to the sounds of a gong, for example, as the sounds fades away.

 Gongs are great because they have a long sustain.
 So if you tap it, you can listen to the sounds for a long time.
 You can follow the sounds from that tap into silence, into a real stillness.